BuildMetricLab

 Typical US bathroom wastage

 Tile runs 10–15% wastage around tubs, showers, and complex layouts.
-Buy whole boxes — partials are usually non-returnable.
-Our defaults reflect common US trade allowances — adjust upwards for non-standard geometry, downwards if your experience says so.
+Whole boxes are typically ordered, since partials are usually non-returnable.
+Our defaults reflect common US trade allowances, and can be adjusted upwards for non-standard geometry or downwards where experience supports a lower figure.

 What this tool does not do